Jumagova/Docker_Examples/README.md

-Sure, here's a brief documentation for all the examples:

 ## Example 1: Basic Docker commands

 This example provides basic commands to interact with Docker.
 It shows how to pull an image from Docker Hub and run a container with that image.
 It also covers some options like creating a container with a custom name and making it interactive.